Visiting the Masai Mara National Reserve

 4. Hot air balloon Tour and Masai Village walk

-Need to know about Masai Mara National Reserve
+Need to know about Masai Mara

 - When to visit Masai Mara

-The best time to visit Masai Mara is during the driest months (from June to October) when the vegetation is thinner, and animals gather around rivers and water holes.
+The best time to visit Masai Mara is during the driest months (from June to October) when the vegetation is thinner and animals gather around rivers and water holes.
 Even though the wildebeest migration and especially the river crossing are difficult to time precisely, July and August are the best months.
-During the dry season, the park gets very crowded, and good sightings always attract a lot of vehicles.
+During the dry season, the park gets very crowded, and good sightings always attract many vehicles.
 Just think that during one of our safaris in early October, during a leopard sighting above a tree, we were surrounded by at least 20 other vehicles.
 However, it was a fantastic experience.

 - How to reach Masai Mara

-The Reserve has several access gates (four + one of the Mara Triangle) and the distance from Nairobi is about 260 km.
+The Reserve has several access gates (four + one of the Mara Triangle), and the distance from Nairobi is about 260 km.
 Unfortunately, the road is not in good condition and the time to reach it is about 5 hours.
 Many tourists prefer to avoid the long journey by taking a domestic flight.
 There are nine small airstrips inside and outside the park that serve the different lodges.
-Domestic flights to the Masai Mara typically operate from Wilson Airport (WIL), 6km south of Nairobi.
+Domestic flights to the Masai Mara typically operate from Wilson Airport (WIL), 6 km south of Nairobi.

 - How to arrange the visit of Masai Mara NR